 Lest you went wrong with his one, it is not about investment or money.
 It is a dating or hookup TV show.
 The star of the show, Patti Stanger, brings single millionaires together and tries to put them together.
 Some of the dates culminate in serious relationships while others fail.
 You only need to watch it once to know that, indeed, money cannot buy love.
-You might end up feeling content with whatever you have as long as you have the love!
+You might end up feeling content with whatever you have as long as you have the passion!

-This is series that features five [successful] professional African American ladies.
+This is a series that features five [successful] professional African American ladies.
 Its theme surrounds the minority professionals.
-The women meet, and, with their skills, return to Ghana to work and live.
+The women meet and, with their skills, return to Ghana to work and live.
 They lead the viewers on the transitional journey from the U.K. and the U.S. back into Africa.
 From the show, you learn to live in Africa, work there, and find love, too.